Picovoice/picovoice/demo/rust/README.md

 cargo run --release -- --help
 ```

 It is possible that the default audio input device is not the one you wish to use.
-There are a couple
-of debugging facilities baked into the demo application to solve this.
+There are a couple of debugging facilities baked into the demo application to solve this.
 First, type the following into the console:
 ```console
 cargo run --release -- --show_audio_devices
 ```

 It provides information about various audio input devices on the box.
-On a is an example output from a Windows machine:
+Here is an example output from a Windows machine:

 ```console
 Capture Devices